digidem/comapeo-cloud/README.md

 | `ALLOWED_PROJECTS`    | No       | Number of projects allowed to register with the server               | `1`              |
 | `STORAGE_DIR`         | No       | Path for storing app & project data                                  | `$CWD/data`      |

+If you are using Nginx to act as a reverse proxy for your CoMapeo Cloud server, ensure your proxy headers are configured to support WebSockets.

 ### Deploying with fly.io

 CoMapeo Cloud can be deployed on [fly.io](https://fly.io) using the following steps: